What is Rocky Mountain Spotted Fever (RMSF)?

-How does a dog become infected with Rocky Mountain Spotted Fever?
+How does a dog become infected with RMSF?

 This disease is transmitted through tick bites.
 The species of tick that is involved in its transmission varies with the geographical area.
-In the eastern US, the most common tick to transmit this disease is the American dog tick, and in the western US, the wood tick, with the exception of Arizona, where the brown dog tick transmits the disease.
+In the eastern US, the most common tick to transmit this disease is the American dog tick.
+In the western US, it's the wood tick, except for Arizona, where the brown dog tick transmits the disease.
 In Canada, RMSF is less common but can occur wherever ticks responsible for the transmission of the disease are found.

 If your dog runs in wooded areas or if you live in an area with a high tick population, there is a higher probability that your dog will have contact with infected ticks.
 The number of cases identified increases between March and October each year.